New date, expanded schedule, exciting new spaces. All current registrations will receive an email with advice.

 Thursday 9 December 2021

-As places are limited due to Covid Safe density requirements we have paused registrations for this event.
+Registrations are strictly limited due to Covid Safe density requirements.

 We can't wait to see you in-person again at our brand new venue at the Abbotsford Convent in Melbourne.